 Why were Friday nights awesome in the 80s?
 You’d rent three movies and get the fourth free at the video store, pop loads of buttery popcorn, and then watch crappy midnight movies until four in the morning.
-Movies like….
+80s horror movies like….

 FEAR NO EVIL (1981)